StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 layout: page
 ---

-The Transit Tutorial walks you step-by-step through creating a small, but fully functional backend application for conveying real-time city transit information at scale, courtesy of Nstream’s SwimOS open-source, full-stack streaming data application platform.
+The Transit Tutorial walks you step-by-step through creating a small, but fully functional backend application for conveying real-time city transit information.
 The application involves four types of business entities: vehicles, agencies, states, and countries.
-These entities form a simple hierarchy where each vehicle falls under exactly one (of 67 possible) agencies.
+These entities form a simple hierarchy where each vehicle falls under exactly one of 46 agencies.
 Each agency likewise falls under exactly one state, and each state falls under exactly one country.

 Rather than simulating data, we will be utilizing an API provided by Cubic Transportation System's Umo Mobility Platform to retrieve real-time transit information -- NextBus, https://retro.umoiq.com/.